imageaid/rails_service_generator/README.md

 ## v3.0.0 CHANGES AND REMOVALS
 ### CHANGES
-There are four primary changes in version 3:
+There are four primary changes in v3.0.0:

 1. All services have `include BaseService`
 2. The `call` method is an instance method rather than a class method